me-abhinav/NumberMorphView/README.md

 ### From code

-`NumberMorphView` can be used with or without interface builder.
-Usage of intrinsic content size i recommended.
+`NumberMorphView` can be used with or without auto layout.
+Usage of intrinsic content size is recommended.
-Preferred aspect ratio of the view is 13 : 24
+Preferred aspect ratio of the view is 13 : 24.

 ```Swift
 let numberView = NumberMorphView();